futel/dialplan-functions/doc/test.md

 # Smoke API client integration test

+These manual tests are waitng to be converted to the itest tests.

 Note that these will cause side effects like log generation.

 These should return XML documents and not cause any error logs.